yugankXsingh/ElevateLabs_InternshipTasks/Task 8/Readme.md

-# SQL Practice: Creating and Using Views - Task 7
+# SQL Practice: Stored Procedures & Functions - Task 8

 This project was completed as part of the Elevate Labs Internship program.
-This task focuses on creating and using SQL Views to simplify complex queries and enhance database security.
+This task covers the creation and use of reusable SQL code blocks: Stored Procedures and Functions.

+## Important Prerequisite

+This task **requires MySQL or a similar database system (like PostgreSQL or SQL Server)**.
+The features demonstrated here are **not available in SQLite**.

+---

 ## Objective

-The objective is to understand how to encapsulate complex `SELECT` logic into a reusable, virtual table known as a View.
-This demonstrates the concepts of data abstraction and reusable SQL logic.
+The objective is to learn how to modularize complex SQL logic into named, reusable routines that can be stored in the database.
+This improves code organization, reusability, and security.

 ---

-## Database Schema

-This task is built upon the three-table schema (`authors`, `books`, `sales`) used in previous exercises.
-This schema is suitable for creating meaningful views that involve joins and aggregations.
+## Key Concepts Practiced 📜

+This task focuses on the two main types of stored routines in SQL.

+* **Stored Procedure**:
+    * A pre-compiled block of SQL statements that can be executed as a single unit.
+    * Invoked using the `CALL` statement.
+    * Can accept input (`IN`), output (`OUT`), and input/output (`INOUT`) parameters.
+    * Ideal for encapsulating business logic, performing data validation, or running scheduled tasks.

+* **Function**:
+    * A routine that performs a calculation and **must return a single value**.
+    * Can be used directly within SQL statements (e.g., in a `SELECT` list or `WHERE` clause), much like built-in functions like `SUM()` or `CONCAT()`.
+    * Ideal for creating custom formulas or calculations that need to be used repeatedly.

+* **Key Differences**: The main distinction is that a function is designed to return a single value to be used in a query, whereas a procedure is designed to execute a set of actions.

+* **`DELIMITER`**: In MySQL, the `DELIMITER` command is used to change the character that signifies the end of a statement.
+This is necessary when creating routines because they can contain multiple statements that end with a semicolon (`;`).
+By changing the delimiter to `$$`, we can define the entire routine as a single block.

 ---

-## Key Concepts Practiced 👓

-This task covers the definition and application of SQL Views.

-* **What is a View?**
-    A **View** is a stored `SELECT` query that is given a name and can be treated like a virtual table.
-It does not store data itself; instead, it dynamically generates its result set from the data in the underlying base tables whenever it is queried.

-* **`CREATE VIEW` Syntax**
-    The basic syntax for creating a view is straightforward:
-    ```sql
-    CREATE VIEW view_name AS
-    SELECT column1, column2, ...
-    FROM table_name
-    WHERE condition;
-    ```

-* **Primary Benefits of Using Views:**
-    * **Simplicity & Data Abstraction**: Views hide the complexity of underlying database schema and long, complex queries.
-A user can interact with a simple view without needing to understand the complex joins or calculations involved.
-    * **Security**: Views can be used to restrict data access.
-You can create a view that shows only specific rows or columns, and then grant users permission to the view instead of the base tables.
-    * **Consistency**: By storing complex logic in a view, you ensure that anyone querying that view uses the exact same logic, leading to more consistent and reliable reporting.

----

 ## How to Use

-1. Open the task's SQL script in a compatible database tool (DB Browser for SQLite, MySQL Workbench).
+1. Open the task's SQL script in **MySQL Workbench**.
 2. Execute the **SETUP** portion of the script to create the base tables and data.
-3. Run the `CREATE VIEW` statements.
-The views will be saved in the database schema.
+3. Execute the `CREATE PROCEDURE` and `CREATE FUNCTION` blocks.
+The routines will be saved in the database schema (look for "Stored Procedures" and "Functions" in the navigator).
-4. Execute the final `SELECT` queries that reference the views to see how a complex operation can be simplified to a one-line query.
+4. Run the `CALL` statement and the final `SELECT` query to see how to use the created procedure and function.